 By law, the secondary school transfer process is different for children with an Education Health and Care Plan (EHCP).
 This guide explains the differences and outlines the arrangements and process for secondary school transfer of Lewisham resident pupils with an EHCP.
+(Please note: under the Children & Families Act 2014 Statements of Special Educational Need (SSEN) are no longer issued and have been replaced by Education Health and Care Plans)

 Parents/carers of children with an EHCP have certain rights related to admissions and phase transfers.
-The secondary school transfer process is managed by Lewisham LA Special Educational Needs (SEN) Team.
-As parents/carers of children with an EHCP, you will be entitled to express a preference for a school that you wish your child to attend.
-Your preferences and the process of expressing these preferences and sharing them with the Local Authority will be discussed at your child's year 5 annual review which will, and should, take place during the summer term of your child's year 5.
+The secondary school transfer process is managed by Lewisham LA Special Educational Needs Team.
+As parents/carers of children with an EHCP, you will be entitled to express a preference for a school in the maintained sector (mainstream, including specialist resource provision and special schools) that you wish your child to attend.
+Your preferences and the process of expressing these preferences and sharing them with the Local Authority will be discussed at your child's Year 5 annual review which will, and should, take place during the summer term of your child's year 5.